intel/media-delivery/README.rst

 ---------------------------------------------------------

-Intel’s advanced software bitrate controller (dubbed “EncTools”) has been designed to boost GPU video quality for AVC, HEVC and (comming soon) AV1 using various compression efficiency technologies and content adaptive quality optimization tools while at the same time having minimal impact on the coding performance (speed).
+Intel’s advanced software bitrate controller (dubbed “EncTools”) has been designed to boost GPU video quality for AVC, HEVC and (coming soon) AV1 using various compression efficiency technologies and content adaptive quality optimization tools while at the same time having minimal impact on the coding performance (speed).
 EncTools technology includes tools such as adaptive pyramid quantization,